U8NWXD/scorevideo-lib/README.md

 This analysis is intended to be a fall-back defense, as unit testing should be thorough.

+### Type Checking
+All code should use type hints wherever type cannot be inferred.
+At a minimum, all function prototypes should have type hints for the return value and each parameter.
+Type hinting is performed in the code itself, not in docstrings.
+Static type analysis is performed by `mypy`

 ### Code Coverage
 When running the test suite using `test.sh`, code coverage is computed by [`pytest-cov`](https://pytest-cov.readthedocs.io/en/latest/) when running